 This review of her online banking experiences with Ally was written by Vicki, one of the co-founders of Women Who Money.

 Apathy Can Cost You Money

 While automating things has generally been a smart decision for me, it has also cost me money.
-Without frequently reviewing my accounts, I didn’t take action and find a lender offering better interest rates.
+Without frequently reviewing my accounts, I didn't take action and look for lenders offering a high-interest rate.

 If you miss out on those earnings year after year, you can lose hundreds or even thousands of dollars.